 Philip E. Stieg M.D., Ph.D.

-Dr. Philip Stieg is the chairman of the Weill Cornell Medicine Brain & Spine Center and neurosurgeon-in-chief of the NewYork-Presbyterian/Weill Cornell Medical Center.
+Dr. Philip Stieg is the chair of the Weill Cornell Medicine Brain & Spine Center and neurosurgeon-in-chief of the NewYork-Presbyterian/Weill Cornell Medical Center.
 Dr. Stieg is a distinguished speaker and has been invited to appear around the world to deliver presentations regarding topics including:

 - Brain tumor treatment and research

 - Advanced treatments for cerebrovascular disorders, including aneurysms, arteriovenous malformations (AVMs), carotid occlusive disorders, and more